 Our Preserves offer a special place for both the solo angler seeking a peaceful retreat and the family excited to create lasting memories together.
 Help us continue to allow public fishing in our Preserves by following the rules listed below along with our preserve maps.

-- Fishing privileges are at the discretion of Steep Rock Association.
+- Fishing privileges are at the continued discretion of Steep Rock Association.

 - Connecticut state fishing licenses and appropriate government issued identification are to be carried by all anglers in the Preserves.

 - Connecticut state fishing laws are in force.

 - Steep Rock Association’s daily creel limit is 1 fish.
 Catch & release fishing is encouraged.

 - Public fishing is allowed only in designated PUBLIC FISHING sections of the preserves.